adamzwickey/todos-docs/docs/todos-workshop/README.md

 ## Intended Audience

-This content is intended for anyone wanting a sound understanding of Spring Boot on PCF or for anyone wanting to hack around a simple model.
+This content is intended for anyone wanting a sound understanding of Spring Boot on PCF or for anyone wanting to hack around a simple model and get to know salient features of both.

 ## Need to know